Using clickable image links in emails seems like a great way to promote your writing.

 For authors especially, including your book cover with a clickable link in an email or newsletter is a logical idea.

-You probably receive many emails with images, so you want to do it too.
+You probably receive many emails with images, so you want to do it, too.

 But before you do, be aware that it might not work as well as you think.
+If you are using your email program, you might find that links in images won’t work for all your recipients.

 You use promotional image links on your website or blog.
 It’s easy and works 100%.